insraq/insraq.github.com/_posts/2017-8-29-make-some-music.md

 I've created some random fragments (*motifs*) while writing this guide.
 Altogether they take less than an hour and I am definitely going to adapt them to my next game. [**Have a listen**](https://soundcloud.com/insraq/sets/rand-pieces-1), if you think the result is okay, remember you can achieve that too!

-Update: There's some quite useful discussions on [Reddit](https://www.reddit.com/r/gamedev/comments/6wpuav/developers_game_music_making_guide/)
+Update: There are quite a few useful discussions on [Reddit](https://www.reddit.com/r/gamedev/comments/6wpuav/developers_game_music_making_guide/)